 It wasn't the cops or beatnik junkies who dropped the dime and set me on the run.
 No, it was that dish of a dame from the Palace Cafe who betrayed me.
 She’d sized me up for the reckless gambler I was and played me like a deck of marked cards.
 Her perfumed neck wreaked of double-cross and deception when she leaned in to light my cigarette with dark, slippery fingers.
 And yet, the madness of love.

-Now, the body of the Boss grew cold on the sawdust floor of the North Point Pool Hall and the Tupelo boys were hot on my heels.
-My lungs burned as I sprinted up splintered stairs two at a time to my skid row hotel room.
-The pay phone down the hallway was ringing like a brassy burglar alarm, but nothing good waited at the other end of that line.
+Now, the body of Boss G. grew cold on the Northpoint Pool Hall's sawdust floor and the Tupelo boys were hot on my heels.
+My cigarette lungs were burning to the nub as I sprinted up splintered stairs to my skid row hotel room.
+The pay phone down the hallway rang like a brassy burglar alarm, but nothing good waited at the other end of that line.
 My blood-stained hands shook; I badly needed a drink.
 The weight of the pistol in my pocket felt reassuring and inevitable.